lkalaivanan/KND/README.md

 ##########################################################################
 #                   KUBERNETES NGINX DEPLOYER                            #
 ##########################################################################
+knd (Kubernetes NGINX deployer) deploys NGINX on a Kubernetes cluster, and verifies that it has come up healthy.

-**NOTE:** All the installations are tested on ubuntu 20.04 system
+**NOTE:** The installation and execution steps are tested on ubuntu 20.04 system

 **#!-- How to install requirements **

 chmod 777 install_requirements.sh

 sudo sh install_requirements.sh

-**#!-- How to uninstall requirements**

-chmod 777 remove_requirements.sh

-sudo sh remove_requirements.sh

 **#!-- How to build the binary(optional):**